-All those who come into contact with children through their every day work whether paid or voluntary have a duty to safeguard and promote the welfare of children.
-In every school you will find a child protection policy document and it is very helpful to find out where it is and read it through.
+All those who come into contact with children through their everyday work whether paid or voluntary have a duty to safeguard and promote the welfare of children.
+In every school you will find a child protection policy document - at Bledlow Ridge School, you can find a copy on the School's website.
+It is very helpful to read it through.